EAISI/discover-projects/ames-housing/README.md

 ## Exercise 4 - Explore the outcome variable (`SalePrice`) and how it correlates to other features
 ### Data Understanding (continued)

 a.
-Conduct descriptive/summary statistics on the Y variable (mean, median, std, range)
+Conduct descriptive/summary statistics on the outcome variable (mean, median, std, and range).

 b.
-Plot the distribution of the Y variable.
+Plot the distribution of the outcome variable.
 What do we observe?
-Tip: see Altair's [histogram](https://altair-viz.github.io/gallery/simple_histogram.html)
+Tip: see Altair's [histogram](https://altair-viz.github.io/gallery/simple_histogram.html).

 c.
-Investigate how `Gr Liv Area` (numerical) relates to the Y variable.
-Tip: see Altair's [scatter plot](https://altair-viz.github.io/gallery/scatter_tooltips.html)
+Investigate how `Gr Liv Area` (numeric) and the outcome variable correlate to.
+Tip: see Altair's [scatter plot](https://altair-viz.github.io/gallery/scatter_tooltips.html).

 d.
-Investigate how `Neighborhood` (categorical) relates to the Y variable.
-Tip: see Altair's [histogram](https://altair-viz.github.io/gallery/simple_histogram.html) and [boxplot](https://altair-viz.github.io/gallery/boxplot.html)
+Investigate how `Neighborhood` (categorical) relates to the outcome variable.
+Tip: see Altair's [histogram](https://altair-viz.github.io/gallery/simple_histogram.html) and [boxplot](https://altair-viz.github.io/gallery/boxplot.html).

 ### Data Preparation (continued)

 e.
 Assess the distribution of `SalePrice` in exercise 4b.
 What did you observe?
 What does it mean for the performance of the prediction model?
-Log-transform the outcome variable
+Log-transform the outcome variable.

 f.
-Assess `Gr Liv Area` for all houses in exercise 4d.
+Assess `Gr Liv Area` for all houses in exercise 4c.
 What do you observe?
 Remove outliers.
 What does it mean for the scope of the prediction model?

 ### Data Understanding (continued)

 g.
 Draw scatter plots between Y and each of the numerical features.
-Tip: see Altair's [scatter plot](https://altair-viz.github.io/gallery/scatter_tooltips.html)
+Tip: see Altair's [scatter plot](https://altair-viz.github.io/gallery/scatter_tooltips.html).

 h.
 Create a table showing the Pearson correlation coefficients between Y and each of the numerical variables.
-Tip: see [pearsonr()](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html)
+Tip: see [pearsonr()](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html).

 i.
 Create correlation plots showing the correlations between each pair of numerical variables, incl.
-Y. Tip: see Seaborn's [heatmap](https://seaborn.pydata.org/generated/seaborn.heatmap.html) and [Fritz' Blog](https://fritz.ai/seaborn-heatmaps-13-ways-to-customize-correlation-matrix-visualizations/)
+Y. Tip: see Seaborn's [heatmap](https://seaborn.pydata.org/generated/seaborn.heatmap.html) and [Fritz' Blog](https://fritz.ai/seaborn-heatmaps-13-ways-to-customize-correlation-matrix-visualizations/).

 ## Exercise 5 - Estimate a Linear Regression, a LASSO and a kNN model
 ### Modeling

 a.
-Estimate a Linear Regression model, see sklearn's [LinearRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html)
+Estimate a Linear Regression model, see sklearn's [LinearRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html).

 b.
-Estimate a LASSO model, see sklearn's [Lasso](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Lasso.html) and [LassoCV](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LassoCV.html)
+Estimate a LASSO model, see sklearn's [Lasso](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Lasso.html) and [LassoCV](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LassoCV.html).

 c.
-Estimate a kNN model, see sklearn's [Nearest Neighbors](https://scikit-learn.org/stable/modules/neighbors.html)
+Estimate a kNN model, see sklearn's [Nearest Neighbors](https://scikit-learn.org/stable/modules/neighbors.html).

 ## Exercise 6 - Assess which model performs best
 ### Evaluation